joe-speedboat/workshop.container/14 Docker Container VARs.md

 # or with a hard-coded default:
 #ARG myvar=default_value

-RUN echo "Oh dang look at that $myvar"
+RUN echo "OMG look at that $myvar"
 # you could also use braces - ${myvar}

 ```